puzzle/ops-techlab-rancher/labs/12_hostpreparation.md

 kubectl version --client
 ```

-You are now ready to beginn our Rancher Control Plane installation.
+You are now ready to begin our Rancher Control Plane installation.

 ---